kkrt-labs/keth/docs/AI-REPORT.md

 commitments.
 Tests were added/updated to cover the new optional types and comparison logic.

+## AI-REPORT: State Root Restoration and Hash Function Abstraction (April 23, 2025)

+### Context & Goal

+Following the previous refactor (see AI-REPORT April 11, 2025) that moved to a diff-based state validation aligned with EELS, this change restores the capability to compute the full `state_root` and `storage_root` directly within Keth.
+The primary goal is for the MPT `root` function to support multiple cryptographic hash functions (Keccak for final roots, Blake2s for intermediate in our applicative-recursion commitments, and eventually Poseidon later) for these computations, bringing better flexibility.

+### Implementation: Hash Function Abstraction

+The core challenge is abstracting the hash function used within the `root` computation (for the main state trie) and the `storage_roots` computation (for individual account storage tries).
+Cairo's language design makes traditional dynamic dispatch or passing function closures complex (functions take different arguments, we can only `call abs` on the function label, etc.)

+**Pattern Chosen**: We use implicit arguments to manage hash function selection and execution:

+1.  **Builtin Pointers**: Functions supporting multiple hashing function now include implicit arguments for all potentially needed hash builtins (e.g., `keccak_ptr`, `blake2s_ptr`, `poseidon_ptr`).
+This ensures that regardless of the function chosen at runtime, we have the right segments available.
+2.  **Hash Function Identifier & Dispatch**: The actual hash computation is delegated to a central `hash_with` function (located in `cairo/ethereum/crypto/hash.cairo`).
+This function takes an explicit `hash_function_name: felt` argument (e.g., `'keccak256'`, `'blake2s'`) which identifies the desired hash algorithm.
+Inside `hash_with`, conditional logic uses this name to select the appropriate hash implementation (e.g., `keccak` or `blake2s`) and use the corresponding implicit builtin pointers (`keccak_ptr` or `blake2s_ptr`).
+This approach avoids the complexity of using `call abs` with function labels, which would require branching to manage the differing implicit arguments required by each hash function.
+    Functions like `root`, `state_root` or `storage_roots` propagate the necessary builtins and the `hash_function_name` down to where `hash_with` is called.
+3.  **Hash-Specific Constants**: Constants like `EMPTY_ROOT` and `EMPTY_HASH`
+    were renamed to `EMPTY_ROOT_KECCAK` and `EMPTY_HASH_KECCAK` to distinguish them, as different hash functions have different default empty values.

+### Changes

+- **`state.cairo`**: Re-implemented `state_root` and introduced `storage_roots`
+  and helper functions.
+These functions now include implicit arguments for various hash builtins (`blake2s_ptr`, `poseidon_ptr`, `keccak_ptr` where relevant).
+They will be used to compute intermediate state roots (with blake2s) when splitting our state transition into chunks.
+- **`fork_types.cairo`, `state.cairo`**: Renamed `EMPTY_ROOT`/`EMPTY_HASH` to
+  `EMPTY_ROOT_KECCAK`/`EMPTY_HASH_KECCAK`.

+### Implications

+The hash abstraction pattern prepares the codebase for using alternative hash functions like Blake2s, more efficient than Poseidon-F252, for future features like intermediate state commitments.

+Things to look out for in the future:

+- Ensure `finalize_blake2s` is called once per program, once we integrate it into the computation flow.

 ## AI-REPORT: Passing Objects in our Python Cairo Runner and the Rust CairoVM

 **Runner Strategy**: Keth uses a dual approach to executing Cairo: a backend in